 Rates usually include a buffet breakfast.

 There’s a noticeably high staff-to-guests ratio, so you’ll always be able to find someone to fetch whatever you need.
 If you’re even just slightly interested in wine, ask for a tour of the cellar – it’s packed with 850 bottles from all over the world and inherited from the owners’ collection.
 Allow 45 minutes down there with the fantastically knowledgeable sommelier (tasting sessions are also available, and if you fancy taking anything back home all bottles are available to buy).

-From mid October to the end of April each year.
+From the end of September to the end of April each year.

 At the hotel

 Spa, gym, beach, watersports, classes, kids club, free WiFi throughout.
 Every room has a flatscreen TV, DVD player, Bose WiFi music system, Nespresso machine, minibar, Bulgari bath products, air-conditioning, tea- and coffee-making kit, and black-out curtains.

 Our favourite rooms

 The Panorama Two-Bedroom Suite is a star pick, with its large, airy living room and bright bedrooms.
 The size of the suite means it's perfect for families, and there’s a terrace for alfresco dining and sunbathing with sea views, too.

 Flanked by day-beds and palm trees, the large swimming pool has ever-attentive staff on hand to brings drinks to lounging guests.
 Children are welcome, too.